mikewest/fallow/data/articles/2007/07/congrats-to-the-singapore-news-team.markdown

 ArticleID:  75
 Published:  1183370321
 Modified:   1183370321
-Title:      Congrats to the Singapore News Team!
+Title:      "Congrats to the Singapore News Team!"
-Slug:       congrats-to-the-singapore-news-team
+Slug:       "congrats-to-the-singapore-news-team"
-OneLine:    Singapore launched their News site today using the code we've been working on here in Munich as a base.
-Nice work!
+OneLine:    "Singapore launched their News site today using the code we've been working on here in Munich as a base.
+Nice work!"
 Tags:
     - Yahoo